Medical Assistant (509)

 509-310 Medical Assistant Practicum

-Requires Medical Assistant students to integrate and apply knowledge and skills from all previous Medical Assistant courses in actual patient care settings.
-Learners perform Medical Assistant administrative, clinical, and laboratory duties under the supervision of trained mentors to effectively transition to the role of a Medical Assistant.
+Requires medical assistant students to integrate and apply knowledge and skills from all previous medical assistant courses in actual ambulatory health care settings.
+Learners perform medical assistant administrative, clinical, and laboratory duties under the supervision of trained mentors to effectively transition to the role of a medical assistant.
+This is a supervised, unpaid, clinical experience.